yuwenli925/REIM/README.md

 REIM_power2_demo.m is on the REIM rational approximation of x^(-s) on [1e-8,1], which generates Fig.4 (left).

 FEM2D_fractional_demo.m solves the fractional Laplace equation on uniform and graded meshes.
 It outputs Fig. 4 (right).
-Setting dynamic = 1 in this function produce the graded mesh in Fig. 3 (right).
+Setting dynamic = 1 in this function produces the graded mesh in Fig. 3 (right).

 REIM_time_demo.m is on the REIM rational approximation of 1/(x^s+d) on [1e-6,1], which generates Fig.5.